 Who needs box mix brownies when you've got these?

 Next up on my unintentional adventure through chocolate history is one of my favorite chocolate treats: the humble brownie!
 There's just something about a chewy, rich brownie that really hits the spot, especially when you get to eat them when they're still warm.
 Another reason they're one of my favorites?
 They're crazy easy to throw together when you need to bring in a baked good for work, or a party!
-Box mix brownies taste so good, sometimes I almost wonder
+Box mix brownies taste so good, sometimes I almost wonder why anyone would ever bother making them from scratch.

 Recipes like this might just be the answer.